Table of Contents

 - Measure the impact of your experiments and campaigns.

-Events are the verbs of Optimizely campaigns and experiments that let you you track actions that a visitor takes, such as clicks, pageviews, form submissions, and purchases.
+Events are the verbs of Optimizely experiments and campaigns that allow you to track actions that a visitor takes, such as clicks, pageviews, form submissions, and purchases.

-Events exist on pages, which are URL templates in Optimizely that you use to identify parts of your site where you experiment.
-For example, you might set up a click event that tracks clicks to a Contact Sales button on your homepage.
-Or, you might set up a custom event to track revenue through your checkout flow (note that if you use Optimizely to test on a checkout page, you might need to configure your site for PCI compliance).
+For example, you might set up a click event that tracks clicks to a Contact Sales button on your homepage or application.
+Or, you might set up a custom event to track revenue through your checkout flow-based

 Events are reusable, so you can quickly add them to any campaign or experiment that you build.